An asymmetric and fast Rydberg gate protocol for entanglement outside of the blockade regime: Rydberg gate

 The highest fidelity that has been demonstrated with the $\pi-2\pi-\pi$ gate is ${\mathcal F}=1-\epsilon=0.89$ \cite{Graham2019} .
-Detailed numerical analysis taking into account the finite spacing of Rydberg levels in Rb and Cs atoms \cite{XZhang2012} leads to an error floor in the absence of technical imperfections that is at best $\epsilon\simeq0.002.$ This can be improved on by using shaped pulses to suppress excitation of neighboring Rydberg states in which case errors as low as $\epsilon< 10^{-4}$ are theoretically achievable, albeit with the requirement of very fast Rydberg pulses and very strong interactions \cite{Theis2016b}.
+Detailed numerical analysis taking into account the finite spacing of Rydberg levels in Rb and Cs atoms \cite{XZhang2012} leads to an error floor in the absence of technical imperfections that is at best $\epsilon\simeq0.002.$ This can be improved on by using shaped pulses to suppress excitation of neighboring Rydberg states in which case errors as low as $\epsilon< 10^{-4}$ are theoretically achievable \cite{Theis2016b}. \rsub{However, the shaped pulse solutions only reach such high fidelity with Rydberg pulses an order of magnitude faster than those presented here, and several orders of magnitude stronger interactions.}